Last updated on April 14th, 2022

 Gym clothes and socks are usually filled with bacteria that might not come out in one wash.
 So, the next time you put your smelly and sweaty clothes into the washing machine, ensure that you add a cup of alcohol-based, sugarless mouthwash during the wash cycle.
 Additionally, mouthwash is also a great agent to disinfect your washing machine.
 Simply add 1/2 cup of mouthwash into the washing machine on a rinse cycle and you have a clean machine at your disposal!

-There are so many of advantages to adding 1 cup of white vinegar to your machine’s rinse cycle that it’s almost shocking that most of us are not aware of it.
-Here are few of the uses of vinegar:
+There are so many advantages to adding 1 cup of white vinegar to your machine’s rinse cycle that it’s almost shocking that most of us are not aware of it.
+Here are a few of the uses of vinegar:

 - A cup of vinegar can help get rid of any bacteria that might be present in your clothes.

 - A cup of vinegar will keep your garments feel soft and crisp.
 Now you can bid goodbye to your fabric softeners.